JordanGunn/sequential-conport/README.md

 ---

-## MCP Integration

-The system integrates three key MCPs:
-- **Sequential Thinking MCP**: For complex problem decomposition
-- **ConPort MCP**: For project knowledge graph management
-- **Git MCP**: For version control integration

-Together, these provide a comprehensive development environment that maintains project context, tracks decisions and progress, and integrates with version control for collaborative development.

-### MCP Configuration

-The MCP server configurations are provided in the [mcp_config.json](mcp_config.json) file.
-Copy this configuration to your Windsurf settings or adapt it for your AI agent tool of choice.

-## Usage
+## 3.0 WORKFLOWS

-1. **Bootstrap**: Start with `/bootstrap` to initialize ConPort and load existing context
-2. **Development**: Use `/develop` for general development tasks with automatic context tracking
-3. **Specialized Workflows**: Use specific workflows like `/debug`, `/test`, `/document` as needed
-4. **Maintenance**: Use `/sweep` to sync recent git changes with ConPort

-Each workflow automatically manages ConPort context, ensuring your AI agent maintains comprehensive project knowledge across sessions.

 ---

-## 3.0 Workflows

 The workflows are designed as **single-word verbs** that align with natural language to encourage their use within Windsurf's chat interface.
+Simply type `/<workflow-name>` to invoke any workflow.

+The behaviours of all workflows have been designed to leverage the following philosophies:
-Simply type `/workflow-name` to invoke any workflow.
-All workflows are **idempotent** by design, meaning repeated execution is safe and won't cause unintended side effects.
+- **Idempotency**: Repeated execution is safe and won't cause unintended side effects.

-> **Safety First**: Destructive workflows execute in **dry-run mode by default** and request explicit permission
-> before making changes that could affect your codebase.
+- **Safety**: Destructive workflows execute in **dry-run mode by default** and request explicit permission before making changes that could affect your codebase.

 ### 🚀 **Core Workflows**